message/iata/MM.md

-Published 28.02.2022
+Published 01.03.2022
-1. Flights to Myanmar are suspended.
+1. Until 31 March 2022, flights to Myanmar are suspended.
 - This does not apply to medevac flights.
 2. Passengers must have an approval from Ministry of Foreign Affairs Myanmar.
-- This does not apply to nationals of Myanmar.
 3. Passengers must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
 - This does not apply to nationals of Myanmar.
 4. Passengers are subject to medical screening and quarantine for up to 14 days.